Filipino First policy

-Filipino First (Pilipino Muna) refers to a policy first introduced and implemented by the administration of then Philippine President Carlos P. Garcia.
+Filipino First (Pilipino Muna) refers to a protectionist to economic nationalist policy first introduced and implemented by the administration of then Philippine President Carlos P. Garcia.
 Under the policy, Filipino-owned business is prioritized over its foreign counterparts, and the patronizing of Filipino-made products by Filipinos was also promoted.
+Besides the policy, Garcia was still a supporter of capitalism.

 History

 Under President Carlos P. Garcia

 The policy of Garcia, was a response to the impact of free trade and American economic dominance in the Philippines for years following the World War II.
 It is meant to assert greater Filipino role over the country's economy if not to gain control of it by promoting "Filipino business establishment".

 Garcia first instituted the policy with the issuance of Resolution No. 202 of the National Economic Council on August 28, 1958.
 The policy dictates that Filipinos would have preference over non-Filipinos in receiving foreign exchange.
 In line with the policy, Garcia pledged that his administration would assist Filipino entrepreneurs to make ventures in industries dominated by non-Filipinos.

 The policy received positive reception from Filipino businessmen, and there were calls to expand the scope of the policy to include other spheres of society such as education.